biiiiiigmonster/laravel-clearable/README.md

 ### Use Queue
 When the relation data that we need to clear may be very large, it is a very good strategy to use `queue` to execute it.

-Making it work is also simple, add the attribute name to the `clearQueue` property of your model.
+Making it work is also simple, add the attribute name to the `clearConnection` property of your model.
 ```injectablephp
 namespace App\Models;